Actors and tasks

-Article 73(1) of the Basic Law gives the federal government exclusive legislative power with respect to the disposal of radioactive substances.
+The Basic Law gives the federal government exclusive legislative power with respect to the disposal of radioactive substances.
+This stipulation is found in Article 73(1).
 The responsibilities for the final disposal of radioactive waste are regulated in the Atomic Energy Act (AtG).
-Section 9a(3) of the Act assigns the task of constructing repositories for radioactive waste to the Federal Republic of Germany.

 The federal government has delegated this task and the associated sovereign powers to the BGE but continues to play a supervisory role.

-Among others, the following actors are involved in the decommissioning of the Morsleben repository:
+Among others, the following actors are involved in the retrieval of radioactive waste from the Asse II mine:

 Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

-The Federal Environment Ministry (BMUV) is a partner in the BGE and is tasked with the technical and legal supervision of the Federal Office for the Safety of Nuclear Waste Management (BASE, which was known as the Federal Office for Nuclear Disposal, BfE, until 31 December 2019).
-The BMUV is the supervisory authority for corresponding activities on the part of the federal states.
-In order to obtain technical advice in relation to the Morsleben repository, it consulted the German Commission on Radiological Protection in 2010 and the Nuclear Waste Management Commission (ESK) in 2011, both of which are expert bodies that provide advice to the Federal Environment Ministry.
+The Federal Environment Ministry (BMUV) is a partner in the BGE and is also tasked with the technical and legal supervision of the Federal Office for the Safety of Nuclear Waste Management (BASE, which was known as the Federal Office for Nuclear Disposal, BfE, until 31 December 2019).
+In the area of radiation protection, the BMUV is the supervisory authority for corresponding activities on the part of the federal states.
+For technical advice, the Federal Environment Ministry can consult bodies such as the Commission on Radiological Protection (SSK) and the Nuclear Waste Management Commission (ESK), both of which are expert bodies that advise the Federal Environment Ministry on issues relating to radiation protection and nuclear waste management.

 - Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (external link)